 Simple Lemony Tuna Salad

-- Genova Albacore Tuna in Olive Oil in Easy Open Cans
+- 1 can Genova Albacore Tuna in Olive Oil in Easy Open Cans

 - crackers (I love Nut Thins)

 - mini bell peppers, seeded and chopped in half